 Wherever human civilisation goes, acne follows.
 The history books might make you believe that humans were born to have acne.
 Pessimists might revive the age old theory that humans are the only land mammal without thick body hair, and our skin hasn’t adapted to it yet…

 …but we have no understanding of cavemen from 12,000 years ago and earlier.
 Furthermore, traditional hunter gatherers like the Kitavans or Brazilian rainforest tribes have almost completely clear skin.

 The opposite theory is that the industrial revolution (c.
-1750) and all its belching factories created acne, but the history books disprove it.
-For that reason, we know that toxic chemicals aren’t the sole cause of acne, whether its air pollution or phthalates in make-up.
+1750) and all of its belching factories created acne, but the history books disprove it.
+For that reason, we know that toxic chemicals aren’t the sole cause of acne, whether it’s air pollution or phthalates in make-up.
 Toxins are important, there’s no doubt about it, but the Greeks didn’t have to worry about a toxic shaving lotion.

 Overall, this reinforces how diet is the main cause of acne.
 The Egyptians had already become addicted to bread and dairy; that could be why their skin began to pay the price.

 The Romans loved cheese, and in general, dairy has only been eaten since the dawn of civilisation.
 Making a loaf of bread from the wheat kernel was impossible until the agricultural revolution.

 If you’re a smart person then hopefully, you can draw your own conclusions from this article.
 Reread and you might have a brain wave.

 Maybe in 2000 years time, if our civilisation goes the way of the Romans, our tactics for acne will be investigated by some future species of human.

 A bunch of futuristic humans with skinny frames, no body hair, and heads the size of boulders might be scanning old internet blogs and wondering why anybody wanted to use baking soda for clearing acne.
 Of course, that’s if the internet magically stays in circulation while everyone else is dead.